Captricity/mocurly/docs/source/basic-usage.rst

   >>> with mocurly():
   >>>     recurly.Account(account_code='foo').save()

+Note that you still have to set the `API_KEY` and `SUBDOMAIN` on the Recurly instance, since the Recurly client itself has assertions to make sure they are set.
+However, the values you use do not matter.
+They also can be set outside the Mocurly context, as in the example.

 Mocurly can be used as a decorator, context manager, or manually.
-In all 3 cases, the mocurly context is reset at the start of the invocation.
+In all 3 cases, the Mocurly context is reset at the start of the invocation.

-mocurly as decorator
+Mocurly as decorator
 ====================

 ::